 Rates of MS are higher further from the equator.
 It’s estimated that in southern U.S. states (below the 37th parallel), the rate of MS is between 57 and 78 cases per 100,000 people.
 The rate is twice as high in northern states (above the 37th parallel), at about 110 to 140 cases per 100,000.

 The incidence of MS is also higher in colder climates.
 People of Northern European descent have the highest risk of developing MS, no matter where they live.
 Meanwhile, the lowest risk appears to be among Native Americans, Africans, and Asians.
-A 2013 study found only 4 to 5 percent of all diagnosed MS cases are in children.
+A 2013 study found only of all diagnosed MS cases are in children.

 Far more women have MS. In fact, the National MS Society estimates MS is two to three times more common in women than men.